jingtaozhang18/k8s-playground/README.md

 Refer to [k8s_infra_services_enable.sh](scripts/k8s_infra_services_enable.sh) for all deploy code.

-### Install `nfs-client` Storage Class
+### Install `standard` Storage Class

 Because this is a multi-nodes k8s, so the default storage class which using a certain host path can't satisfy the need.
-And the `nfs-client` storage class can mount a nfs path which can be accessed by any node.
+And the `standard` storage class can mount a nfs path which can be accessed by any node.

 Deploy it using below command.